dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 .NET provides support for inter-process communication using gRPC.

-## Get started with gRPC
+## Get started

-gRPC calls are sent from a client to a server.
+IPC calls are sent from a client to a server.
 To communicate between apps on a machine with gRPC, at least one app must host an ASP.NET Core gRPC server.

 An ASP.NET Core gRPC server is usually created from the gRPC template.
 The project file created by the template uses `Microsoft.NET.SDK.Web` as the SDK: